Skip to main content

 You only pay for:

-• Infrastructure costs (if deploying to cloud)
+• Infrastructure costs (if deploying to cloud providers)

-• AI API usage (OpenAI, Anthropic, etc.) OR use free local models with Ollama
+• AI API usage (OpenAI, Anthropic, etc.) or use free local models with Ollama

 Data Sovereignty:

-• Your code never leaves your infrastructure
+• Your code never leaves your infrastructure (when self-hosted)

 • Complete control over data storage